PanPraescribens/primitive-survival/README.md

  - add sound effects to temporal altar (like I did for the raft and fishing traps, but different)
  - make slippery fish percentage configurable
  - make trap bait stolen a thing, and configurable (along with a cooresponding update minutes) - or better yet, handle it all on collision. i.e. butterflies do nothing, other creatures have a (configurable) chance of simply stealing the bait.
- - change fishchanceofeggs to fishpercentchanceofeggs - ensure that the next calculation - eggs or ovulated eggs is 50/50

 **Version 2.6.0 Updates - testing performed under v1.15.0-pre.10 (unstable)**
 - Fix: Removed Nails and Spikes and everything related to those
+- Fix: Changed fishchanceofeggs to fishpercentchanceofeggs - ensured that the next calculation - eggs or ovulated eggs is 50/50
+- Tweak: Made deadfall and snare traps easier to tear down
+- Tweak: Added a couple of new configurable behaviors to traps (bait stolen and tripped) to make them less effective (if that's desireable)
+- Tweak: Made it so butterflies can not trip deadfalls, snares, and pit traps

 **Version 2.5.7 Updates - testing performed under v1.15.0-pre.3 (unstable)**